theboman/comic_scraper/readme.md

 ## 2nd module: getnumofpages.js
 - [x] goto each issue and get list of all pages that make up each issue add this to the array of objects created
-- [x] get first image on this first page

 ## 3rd module: getandstoreimage.js